No items found.

 Budget

 Setting a budget can help you stay on track financially while you get your show up and running.
-With the wide range of equipment and software available, you can choose whether to start small or invest in top-of-the-range gear.
+With the wide range of equipment and software available, you can choose whether to start small or invest in top-of-the-line gear.

 You can start a podcast for free or spend thousands of dollars.
 It all depends on how much you have to invest and what stage of your podcasting career you’re in.